mrocklin/thesis/trs-motivation.md

 #### Math changes more slowly than Software

 Software may change due to evolution in programming languages, radical shifts in hardware, or simply due to the adoption of an old technique by a new community.
 Conversely much of the mathematics used in computation is well established and changes relatively slowly.
-By separating the mathematics (a slowly changing component) from the software (a rapidly changing component) we reduce the extent of the expertise which must be frequently rewritten due to the natural evolution of the scientific computing ecosystem.
+By separating the mathematics (a slowly changing component) from the software (a rapidly changing component) we reduce the frequency with with expertise must be rewritten.

 #### Demographics